kstenerud/concise-encoding/cte-specification.md

 #### Continuation

-A continuation escape sequence causes the decoder to ignore all [structural whitespace](#structural-whitespace-characters) characters until it encounters the next printable character.
+A continuation escape sequence causes the decoder to ignore all [structural whitespace](#structural-whitespace-characters) characters until it encounters the next character that is not structural whitespace.
 The escape character (`\`) followed by either LF (u+000a) or CR (u+000d) initiates a continuation.

 **Example**: